schiessle/shareLinkCreator/README.md

 action".
 The program should also works with other file managers which provide similar possibilities to integrate shell scripts.
-I developed and used this script with Thunar only but I got some feedback that it also works nicely with Dolphin and Nautilus.
+I developed and used this script with Thunar only but I got some feedback that it also works nicely with Dolphin, Nautilus and Nemo.

-This script will also work with Nemo (used with Linux Mint, etc), instructions on how to use with nemo are listed below.

-If you configure the "custom action" in Thunar, make sure to pass the paths of all selected files to the program using the "%F" parameter.
 The program expects the absolute path to the files.
 Once the custom action is configured you can execute the program from the right-click context menu.
 The program works for all file types and also for directories.
 Once the script gets executed it will first upload the files/directories to your ownCloud and afterwards it will generate a public link to access them.
 The link will be copied directly to your clipboard and a dialog will inform you about the URL.
 If you uploaded a single file or directory than the file/directory will be created directly below your "uploadTarget" as defined below.
 If you selected multiple files, than the programm will group them together in a directory named with the current timestamp.

 Before you can use the program you need to adjust at least the "baseURL", "username" and "password" config parametes at the top of the script.
 If you